 Hit the big Check button and you should see a green message saying that no errors or warnings were found:

 When you take a closer look at your code, you will see, that the tags are nested.
 The

 <head> tag which is inside the

 This nesting is very frequent in HTML language and you need to be very careful to properly place the closing part of the corresponding tag.

 If you mismatch this, the browser will probably cope with it, but your code won’t be clean and standard-compliant.

 This can get you in a lot of trouble once you have plenty of code in your file because it will get harder and harder to read and understand the code.

 Some code editors help you with the proper nesting by allowing you to fold and expand the code based on the nesting.

-Both Atom and Brackets editors have small arrows next to the opening part of the HTML tag if such tag contains a nested tag.
+VS Code displays small arrows next to the opening part of the HTML tag if it contains a nested tag.
 Click this arrow to fold the nested code, click it again to see the code expand.